-- (1) A doctoral thesis is an independent research paper that presents a novel solution to a significant problem in the research area of a doctoral study programme. - (2) A doctoral thesis shall be written either: - 1) based on research papers; - 2) as a monograph; - 3) as creative research. - (3) As a rule, a doctoral thesis written based on research papers consists of three research papers and a summary binding the papers into a single whole and complying with the structure of a research paper.
-The doctoral candidate must be the lead author of at least one of the research papers. - (4) A research paper means a peer-reviewed research paper published in a journal indexed in the Scopus and/or Web of Science database(s). - (5) Research papers need not have been published in print, but in this case, there shall be an official confirmation on their acceptance for publication. - (6 On the dean's proposal and based on a well-considered decision of the Vice-Rector for Research, a doctoral thesis prepared based of research papers may consist of two research papers if the published research papers are internationally outstanding, i.e. the papers have been published in Q1 or Q2 journals in the field and the doctoral candidate is the lead author of at least one of the papers.
-The quartile of a journal is determined based on the metrics of the year of publication of the research paper.
-If the journal metrics for the publication year are not available, the metrics of the previous year are used. [entry into force 23.01.2024] - (7) Based on the dean's decision, one research paper may be replaced by: - 1) a patent granted in a country that has an examination system or under an international treaty; - 2) a patent application if a favourable written opinion of the patent office who carried out the search with regard to patentability of the invention has been attached thereto, or
+(1) A doctoral thesis is an independent research paper that presents a novel solution to a significant problem in the research area of a doctoral study programme.

+(2) A doctoral thesis shall be written either:

+- 1) based on research papers;

+- 2) as a monograph;

+- 3) as creative research.

+(3) As a rule, a doctoral thesis written based on research papers consists of three research papers and a summary binding the papers into a single whole and complying with the structure of a research paper.
+The doctoral candidate must be the lead author of at least one of the research papers.

+(4) A research paper means a peer-reviewed research paper published in a journal indexed in the Scopus and/or Web of Science database(s).

+(5) Research papers need not have been published in print, but in this case, there shall be an official confirmation on their acceptance for publication.

+(6) On the proposal of the attestation committee based on a well-considered decision of the Vice-Rector for Research, a doctoral thesis prepared based on research papers may consist of two research papers if the published research papers are internationally outstanding, i.e. the papers have been published in Q1 or Q2 journals in the field and the doctoral candidate is the lead author of at least one of the papers.

+(7) Based on the dean's decision, one research paper may be replaced by:

-- 3) another applied solution (e.g. an engineering or software solution) that has been reviewed positively by two independent internationally recognized experts holding a Ph.D. degree who have been selected by the programme director of the doctoral studies. - (8) A doctoral thesis prepared as a monograph shall be published by an internationally recognized publishing house.
-A monograph may be published also in the collection of the university's dissertations based on the decision of the Vice-Rector for Research, in which case the doctoral candidate shall be the lead author of at least one of the research papers published in the field of the doctoral thesis in a journal specified in subsection (4) of this section. - (9) A doctoral thesis prepared as creative research consists of an extensive creative project or a series of related creative projects and a descriptive analysis to explain the projects.
+- 1) a patent granted in a country that has an examination system or under an international treaty; - 2) a patent application if a favourable written opinion of the patent office who carried out the search with regard to patentability of the invention has been attached thereto, or - another applied solution (e.g. an engineering or software solution) that has been reviewed positively by two independent internationally recognized experts holding a Ph.D. degree who have been selected by the programme director of the doctoral studies.

+(8) A doctoral thesis prepared as a monograph shall be published by an internationally recognized publishing house.
+A monograph may be published also in the collection of the university's dissertations based on the decision of the Vice-Rector for Research, in which case the doctoral candidate shall be the lead author of at least one of the research papers published in the field of the doctoral thesis in a journal specified in subsection (4) of this section.

+(9) A doctoral thesis prepared as creative research consists of an extensive creative project or a series of related creative projects and a descriptive analysis to explain the projects.
 The published descriptive text of the thesis shall include the research question, objectives, scientific novelty, methodology and findings related with the creative research.
 A creative research shall be peer-reviewed by two independent internationally recognized experts selected by the programme director of doctoral studies.
 Preparing a doctoral thesis as creative research shall be agreed upon starting the Ph.D. thesis project.
 A doctoral thesis can be prepared as creative research in the field of Architecture and Building of the study programme of Engineering.